Activities for Kids

 Voce Velata

-Youth-led chamber ensemble that studies and performs the music of BIPOC and female composers.
+A strategic initiative that brings together young, emerging, and professional musicians to unveil the legacies of Black, Indigenous, People of Color, and Women composers through multimedia interactive performances.
 Open to ages 11+; rolling auditions.
-Learning community and resources for music educators who wish to diversify their curriculum and deepen their social justice practice. vocevelatamusic.org
+Resources available for music educators who wish to diversify their curriculum and deepen their social justice practice. [email protected], vocevelatamusic.org

 400 W. Washington • (734) 996–9622